Meet the Allegheny Veterinary Services Team

 As a highly active member of several local and state organizations that contribute to the overall welfare of the community, as well as the veterinary profession, Dr. Walker proudly serves on the local Randolph County Park and Recreation Board, the Randolph County 4-H Leaders, and is an active member of the Randolph County Regional Riding Club.
 Dr. Walker has served as a state board member for the West Virginia Veterinary Medical Association.
 Dr. Walker is pleased to have become a member of the American Association of Equine Practitioners Professional Conduct and Ethics Committee as of 2012.
 In her spare time, Dr. Walker enjoys spending time riding any of her eight quarter horses and showing her cutting horse.

-Adam Sharp, Veterinary Assistant
+Chief Veterinary Assistant Officer

 Adam was raised in Randolph County.
 In 2016, he graduated from AB University with a B.S. in Biology and Environmental Science.
 He has volunteered his time and worked at the Randolph County Humane Society as an adoption specialist since 2007.
 Adam plans to pursue a career in veterinary medicine and will be applying to veterinary school in the near future.
 In his spare time, Adam enjoys spending time with his cat Winifred, as well as with his dogs, Lola and Lucy.
+Adam is currently pursuing a veterinary technician degree through an AVMA accredited program and credentialing as a Registered Veterinary Technician.
+We are so proud to have Adam as a part of our treatment team!